habi/gratipay.com/www/about/policies/terms-of-service.md

 1. General Terms

-  1. The Service is a platform to facilitate payments for goods or services ("Work").
-The scope of Work is defined by Projects.
+  1. The Service is a platform to facilitate payments for goods or services.
+       The nature and scope of such goods or services (the "Work") is defined by each Project.

   1. A Participant may establish a Project on the Service.
 A Participant who establishes a Project is also a Project Owner.